Larissa-Tomaz/SEC/README.md

 ```

 The project is now compiled and all the dependencies are installed.
-You will need to open two (or more) new terminals, in order to run the primary server
+You will need to open one (or more) new terminals, in order to run the server(s)
 and an instance (or more) of the client application.